alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/tosca_archive_definitions.markdown

 ## Your scripts folder ##
 If you provides some relative files in your node, you might want then to be copied along with the node when deploying it.
 You can define an artifact in your TOSCA definition file, referencing the folder containing those files.<br>
-For example, we can define an artifact of type **`fastconnect.artifacts.ResourceDirectory`** referencing the folder in which are stored the lifecycle scripts:
+For example, we can define an artifact of type **`fastconnect.artifacts.ResourceDirectory`** referencing the folder in which are stored the Standard interface's scripts:

 {% highlight yaml %}
 artifacts:
-  scripts:
+  - scripts: scripts
-    artifact_type: fastconnect.artifacts.ResourceDirectory
-    artifact_ref: "scripts"
+    type: tosca.artifacts.File
 {% endhighlight %}

-## `lifecycle` interface ##
+## `Standard` interface ##
-As its name states, the `lifecyle` interface allows you to define some lifecycle events for your node.
+As its name states, the `Standard` interface allows you to define some lifecycle events for your node.
 Both Cloudify and TOSCA have this iterface in their specifications, with diferent operations names.
 Yet, it is possible to make a mapping from TOSCA to Cloudify lifecycle.

 ### Operations ###